 How long should I keep my pay stubs?

 It is recommended that you keep them forever or at least until five years after you retire.
 Employers are only required to keep payroll records on former employees for four to five years.
-People often learn this practice the hard way: they are ready to retire but do not have old pay stubs to verify their work history.
-Besides, you can fit twenty years of pay stubs in a small box.

 The name on my pay stub does not match the name on my Social Security card.
 What do I do?